algorandfoundation/algokit-fullstack-template/examples/production_puya_react/projects/production_puya_react-frontend/README.md

 ### Continuous Integration

-This project uses [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) to define CI workflows, which are located in the [`.github/workflows`](./.github/workflows) folder.
+This project uses [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) to define CI workflows, which are located in the [.github/workflows](`../../.github/workflows`) folder.

 For pull requests and pushes to `main` branch against this repository the following checks are automatically performed by GitHub Actions:

 - `install`: Installs dependencies using `npm`
 - `lint`: Lints the codebase using `ESLint`
 - `build`: Builds the codebase using `vite`

+> Please note, if you instantiated the project with --workspace flag in `algokit init` it will automatically attempt to move the contents of the `.github` folder to the root of the workspace.

 ### Continuous Deployment